bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Ask for a way to specify a sprite layer in radius_visualisation_specification as a big circle (instead of always square)
 --      Or just give us a 'range' parameter on arbitrary entities

+-- TODO Report prefer_straight_paths = true as bug?
+Seems to do the opposite of what it says

 ### Map modes / play